 the player obtaining the full house will receive any unclaimed prize in respect of the split game in addition to the prize awarded for the full house.

-[Clause 5B inserted in Gazette 15 Feb 1994 p.
+[Clause 5B inserted by Gazette 15 Feb 1994 p.
 553.]

 6. Miscellaneous rules